Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-01-release-notes.md

 Detailed information on the feature will be added to the [documentation](https://docs.aspose.com/pdf/net/) soon.

 In Aspose.PDF 24.12 we have added cross-platform PDF signature validation using SHA-3 hashing algorithms.
 This was not announced previously.
-The necessity of implementation platform-independent validation of SHA-3 came from the fact that the standard .NET library algorithm is limited and is available starting with .NET8 / Windows 11.
+The necessity of implementation platform-independent validation of SHA-3 came from the fact that the [standard .NET library algorithm](https://learn.microsoft.com/en-us/dotnet/api/system.security.cryptography.sha3_256?view=net-8.0) is limited and is available starting with .NET 8.
 This task is listed in our issue tracking system with ID PDFNET-58519.

 The following code may be used for signing: